-- It's Jack Napier who murders Thomas and Martha Wayne in Batman (1989), but not before his partner tears the pearl necklace from Martha's throat.
+- It's Jack Napier who murders Thomas and Martha in Batman, but not before his partner tears the pearl necklace from Martha's throat.
 Interestingly, the pearls comes off in one unbroken string when tugged, but the individual pearls only start to fall after Thomas and Martha are shot.

-- 2005's Batman Begins has Joe Chill yank Martha Wayne's pearls off her neck before shooting her.
+- Batman Begins has Joe Chill yank Martha's pearls off her neck before shooting her.

 - Fred's promotion in The Flintstones leads to him turning into a Rich Jerk, and his behavior ultimately costs him his friendship with Barney.
 When Wilma confronts him over this, Fred haughtily claims that they don't need the Rubbles because they can buy whatever they want.
 Wilma says that the Rubbles are worth more than anything Fred could buy, and drives her point home by ripping off the pearl necklace he bought for her.

-- The 2013 adaptation of The Great Gatsby takes a few liberties with the scene right before Daisy's wedding to make it more dramatic (and visually appealing).
-In both versions, Jordan informs Nick that Tom gifted Daisy a pearl necklace "valued at three hundred and fifty thousand dollars" as an engagement/ wedding present.
-In the book, a languidly drunken Daisy deposits her pearls into a waste basket next to her bed and tells Jordan to return them.
+- The 2013 adaptation of The Great Gatsby takes a few liberties with Jordan's flashback to the day of Daisy's wedding to make it more dramatic and visually impactful.
+In both versions, Jordan informs Nick that Tom had gifted Daisy a pearl necklace "valued at three hundred and fifty thousand dollars" as an engagement present, only for Daisy to reject the gift when she receives a letter from Jay right before her wedding.
+In the book, a languidly drunken Daisy deposits her pearls in a waste basket next to her bed, telling Jordan to return the pearls and break off the engagement.
 In the film version, Daisy rips the strings of pearls off her throat, screaming and crying as she casts them down a long hallway.
-The magnitude of her action is emphasized by a low angle shot that shows the pearls rolling away from her.
-The film plays the symbolism of the moment for all it's worth — the shot where Tom draped the pearls around her neck ends when he draws her in for a kiss, cutting to a closeup of the necklace clenched in his hand like a leash.
-After Daisy's outburst, there's a quick cut showing her mother re-stringing the pearls (with Jordan's assistance) that serves to show how her own family wants her tied down to Tom and his fortune.
+The magnitude of her action is emphasized by the camera's low angle, showing the pearls rolling away from her.
+The film plays the symbolism of the moment for all it's worth — the shot where Tom draped the pearls around Daisy's neck ends when he draws her in for a kiss, cutting to a closeup of the necklace clenched in his hand like a leash.
+After Daisy's drunken outburst, there's a quick cut to Daisy's mother Inverting the trope by re-stringing the pearls (with Jordan's assistance).
+That shot serves to show how Daisy's own family wants her "leashed" to Tom and his fortune.

 - Invoked in The Wheel of Time by Queen Alliandre.
 In an audience with the mad self-styled Prophet whose army deposed three of her predecessors, he makes a disapproving remark about her obvious wealth, so she tears off her ornate pearl necklace as a donation to his cause.
 As a third party observes, the gesture costs her a piece of jewelry to appease the most dangerous man in the country.